deepuvkrish/Flogreg_v.01/README.md

 # About:

-Futuraa.com is an virtual personal assistant.
-A solution for everyday news - product checks, e-shop comparisons, Health Check and Doctor appointments, Event Planner - Remainder, All in one messager.
+Futuraa.com is an virtual personal assistant application.
+A solution for everyday news - product checks, e-shop comparisons, Health Report and Doctor appointments, Event Planner - Remainder, All in one messager.

 # Tech Stack Used:
 ![image](https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white)